emojicode/emojicode.github.io/src/reference/basics.md

 🍉
 </pre>

-You cannot access scopes beyond the method, class method or initializer from your code.
+You cannot access scopes beyond the method or initializer from your code.
 Nevertheless, you can access the *object scope* in instance methods and initializers.
 Closures are also considered an exception from this rule.
 You’ll learn more about these two kinds for special scoping in [Classes & Value